Sydney's tandoori chicken, fired the right way.

 North IndiaBoneless chicken in coriander, mint chutney and English spinach.
 Green, herbaceous, slow-roasted.

-Clay, charcoal, and time.
+Clay, coal, and time.

 Most tandoori chicken in Sydney is baked in a gas oven, painted red and called tandoori.
-Ours is fired in a real clay tandoor — the same vertical pit you'd find in a Punjabi village kitchen — heated with charcoal until the walls glow.
+Ours is fired in a real coal-and-clay tandoor — the same vertical pit you'd find in a Punjabi village kitchen — heated with coals until the walls glow.
 Chicken is skewered raw and dropped in vertically.
 Fat drips onto the coals; the smoke rises back through the meat.
 That smoke is the dish.

 Marinades are overnight, twice.
 First a salt-and-acid cure with lemon and ginger-garlic.
 Then a yoghurt marinade with mustard oil, Kashmiri chilli, and a masala we pound the morning of service.
 No food colouring.
 The red is paprika and the char is from the fire.